 Central America Business Opportunities

 Central America, the southernmost portion of the North American continent, encompasses seven countries situated between Mexico and South America.
 Central America is currently undergoing a process of political, economic and cultural transformation that started in 1907.
-The combined population of Central America is between 41,739,000 (2009 estimate) and 42,688,190 (2012 estimate).
-GDP for the region as whole is estimated at $203 billion USD (2013).
+The combined population of Central America is estimated at 42,688,190.
+GDP for the region as whole is estimated at $165.4 billion USD (2017).

 Key Central American Countries